 I Decided To Check My Bag!

-This is the best decision I ever made and I will never ever struggle to get a carry-on bag into one of those ridiculous hard to obtain, little overhead bins again.
+This is the best decision I ever made and I will never ever struggle to get a carry-on bag into one of that ridiculous hard-to-obtain, little overhead bins again.
 Of course, this time my bag was too big to go up there anyway so it had to be checked.
 But what a relief not to have that to worry about.
 Definitely worth the $30 baggage charge for the peace of mind.
 (Jet Blue) Be careful of the size and weight, though!
-In the case of Jet Blue, the overweight/over size charge is $150!
+In the case of Jet Blue, the overweight/over-size charge is $150!
 Add the luggage charge when you book your flight.

 Buy This Nifty Tool!